corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/basic-cordapp/_index.md

 # Building Your First CorDapp

-Follow this learning path to build your first CorDapp with a step-by-step guide.
+Follow this learning path to build your first {{< tooltip >}}CorDapp{{< /tooltip >}} with a step-by-step guide.
 This set of tutorials teaches you how to implement the functionality and features you need to get any CorDapp up and running.

 ## Before You Start